-The need to adapt without delay to the new regulatory reality, leading to convictions and dramatic consequences in several cases of bankruptcies of large companies, especially at the first impact of these norms’ application.
+The need to adapt without delay to the new regulatory reality.
+More importantly, convictions and dramatic consequences in several cases of bankruptcies of large companies followed.
+Especially at the first impact of these norms’ application.

 Italynlaw Law Firm Communications Office issued this Article.